inbo/tutorials/content/installation/user/kerberos.md

     - If connection is unsuccessful, try again after explicitly adding your username to the connection string: `User ID=your_username;`
 - If the test is successful, click _OK_ to make the connection.

-Beside the fact that the connection has been made (see RStudio's R console), you also get a list of all databases in the Connections pane that reside on the specific SQL Server.
+Beside the fact that the connection has been made (see RStudio's R console), you also get a list of all databases (of the specific SQL Server) in the Connections pane.
 You can use this for exploratory purposes.
 Click [here](https://db.rstudio.com/rstudio/connections/) for more information on using RStudio's Connections pane.

 #### UNTESTED: Connecting after configuring `odbc.ini`